-There's likely bugs ( I found a crash bug that I couldn't reproduce again, so there's that lurking about ) so I wouldn't go using this straight off as a base for something else.
+There's likely bugs still so I wouldn't go using this straight off as a base for something else, without testing.

 It is, however, an interesting little look at how much you can cram into the trial version of GameMaker Studio 2.. there's still resources available to expand it further, for instance, and further cleanup to do that'd give even more space to add things.

 I'd like to go back to it, but that won't be for a long time.

 So, what we do have just now is the bare bones of a 4X game.

 You start with a home planet, two scouts and a colony ship.
 Your home planet's stats are already shown so you can fiddle with ecology, defence and ship building.
 Ecology deals with terraforming and pollution control, defence builds shields for your planet, and ship building controls how fast your chosen ship gets built.

 First off, you'll want to left click a scout and send it to the nearest ( ? ) planet to see what it is.
 You do this by right clicking on the planet to send it there.
 Or you could right click in the middle of space to send it there, or right click on an enemy planet or ship to attack it.
 You can also drag a box around multiple ships to select them.